elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Number of Markets in the Fee Window, where the Designated Report was Challenged in the current Dispute Round Phase or the Designated Reporter did not Report, as an unsigned 256-bit integer.
+* (string) Number of Markets in the Fee Window, where the Designated Report was Challenged in the current Dispute Round Phase or the Designated Reporter did not Report, as a stringified unsigned integer.

 ### augur.api.FeeWindow.getNumInvalidMarkets(p, callback)